snowfire/Beautymail/README.md

 # Beautymail for Laravel

-Beautymail makes it super easy to send beatiful HTML emails.
+Beautymail makes it super easy to send beatiful responsive HTML emails.
 It's made for things like:

 * Welcome emails
 * Password reminders